geodesyMUC/ma2020-dgfi-dw/README.md

 # Approximation of Non-Linear Post-Seismic Station Motions in the Context of Geodetic Reference Frames

-Masters Thesis: David Wallinger, DGFI. davidw01123@gmail.com 2019/2020/2021
+Masters Thesis: David W., [DGFI](https://www.dgfi.tum.de/en/) & [MUAS](https://www.geo.hm.edu/), 2020
 ## About this repository

-This repository contains the MATLAB code and folder structure for the Masters Thesis "Approximation of Non-Linear Post-Seismic Station Motions in the Context of Geodetic Reference Frames".
+This repository contains the MATLAB code, folder structure, and preprocessed files for the Masters Thesis "Approximation of Non-Linear Post-Seismic Station Motions in the Context of Geodetic Reference Frames".
+Results are created by running the "main" script.

 # Instructions